-Beth Hanna is a cinephile and film writer living in Los Angeles, with a master’s degree in cinema and media studies from UCLA.
+Beth Hanna is a film and TV critic and staff writer for Thompson on Hollywood.
+A cinephile living in Los Angeles, she holds a master’s degree in cinema and media studies from UCLA.
 She previously worked in the film programming department at the American Cinematheque, where she programmed the Cinematheque’s first-ever Rainer Werner Fassbinder and Luis Buñuel retrospectives in 2012; and at AFI FEST 2009 and 2010, where she oversaw the screen education program, screening a selection of festival titles for middle- and high-school students from across Los Angeles.
-You can follow Beth on Twitter, and read her film and TV reviews and features at Thompson on Hollywood.
+Follow Beth on Twitter.

 Matt Brennan graduated from USC in 2009 with a B.A. in film studies and history.
 After teaching English for two years at a school for at-risk teens in rural Louisiana, he is pursuing a Ph.D in American history and filing a weekly column, “Now and Then,” for Thompson on Hollywood.
 His writing has also appeared in L.A.
 Weekly, Bright Lights Film Journal, and on his own blog, The Filmgoer.
 He lives in New Orleans.